ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>Encryption is an optional field to specify encryption key secret reference to encrypt a Volume.
+<p>Encryption is an optional field.
-This secret is created by user with encryptionKey as Key and base64 encoded 256-bit encryption key as Value.</p>
+Encryption makes a Volume encrypted by the supplied attributes.</p>
 </td>
 </tr>
 </table>